Jonathan Massaquoi

-Jonathan Massaquoi (born May 11, 1988) is a former Liberian professional American football outside linebacker.
-He was drafted by the Atlanta Falcons in the fifth round of the 2012 NFL Draft.
+Jonathan Massaquoi (born 11 May 1988) is a Liberian former professional American football linebacker.
+He was selected by the Atlanta Falcons in the fifth round of the 2012 NFL draft.
 He played college football at Troy.

 College career

 After playing his high school football at Central Gwinnett High School, Massaquoi attended Butler County Community College for a year before transferring to Troy University.
 During his two years at Troy he recorded 128 tackles and 19.5 sacks.

-On January 13, 2012, Massaquoi announced that he would forgo his senior season and enter the 2012 NFL Draft.
+On 13 January 2012, Massaquoi announced that he would forgo his senior season and enter the 2012 NFL draft.

 Professional career

 Atlanta Falcons

-Massaquoi was drafted by the Atlanta Falcons in the 5th round (164th overall) in the 2012 NFL draft.
-He was waived on February 27, 2015.
+Massaquoi was selected by the Atlanta Falcons in the 5th round (164th overall) in the 2012 NFL draft.
+He was waived on 27 February 2015.

 Tennessee Titans

-Massaquoi was claimed off waivers on March 3, 2015 by the Tennessee Titans.
-On September 6, 2015, he was waived by the Titans.
+Massaquoi was claimed off waivers on 3 March 2015 by the Tennessee Titans.
+On 6 September 2015, he was waived by the Titans.

 Kansas City Chiefs

-Massaquoi signed with the Kansas City Chiefs on March 9, 2016.
-On August 28, 2016, Massaquoi was waived by the Chiefs.
+Massaquoi signed with the Kansas City Chiefs on 9 March 2016.
+On 28 August 2016, Massaquoi was waived by the Chiefs.